OptiHive: Ensemble Selection for LLM-Based Optimization via Statistical Modeling: Methodology

 We then make the following assumptions on the distribution of these variables: \begin{enumerate} \item Instances.
 For all $i \in I$:

 with $\lambda$ being the probability that a randomly drawn instance is feasible. \item Solvers.
 For all $(s,i) \in S \times I$:

-where $\alpha_s$, $\beta_s$, and $\gamma_s$ are false positive rate of solver, false negative rate, and rate of feasible reported solution, respectively, for solver $s$. \item Tests.
+where $\alpha_s$, $\beta_s$, and $\gamma_s$ are false positive rate, false negative rate, and rate of feasible solutions among reports on positive instances, respectively, for solver $s$. \item Tests.
 For each solver-instance pair with $r_{s,i} = 1$, we aggregate the test outcomes as $C_{s,i} = \sum_{t \in T} r_{s,i,t}$.
 Test outcomes are not independent since some solutions are inherently harder to evaluate than others.
 However, conditioned on the latent variable $f_{s,i}$, the individual test results are assumed to be exchangeable.
-To capture this, we model $C_{s,i}$ Beta-Binomial distributions as:
+To capture this, we model $C_{s,i}$ with Beta-Binomial distributions as:

-\end{enumerate} To break the symmetry, we leverage the fact that tests rarely reject feasible solutions and use a strong prior $\text{Beta}(\bar{\alpha},\bar{\beta})$ with $\bar{\alpha} \gg \bar{\beta}$ on the tests true-positive rate $\frac{a_1}{a_1 + b_1}$, which strongly favors values close to 1.
+\end{enumerate} To break the symmetry, we leverage the fact that tests rarely reject feasible solutions and use a strong prior $\text{Beta}(\bar{\alpha},\bar{\beta})$ with $\bar{\alpha} \gg \bar{\beta}$ on the tests' true-positive rate $\frac{a_1}{a_1 + b_1}$, which strongly favors values close to 1.

 Let $\theta = \left(\lambda, \{\alpha_s, \beta_s, \gamma_s\}_{s \in S}, a_0, b_0, a_1, b_1\right)$ denote the set of all parameters, and $\mathbf{R}$ (resp. $\mathbf{F}$) be the set of observed (resp. latent) variables.
 We use the expectation–maximization (EM) algorithm to find a set of parameters $\theta^\star$ locally maximizing the observed data likelihood function by iterating over the following update